IAmLokken/DeepDungeonOverlay/overlay/docs/en/SCORE.md

 ### Calculations for the Palace of the Dead

->Bonus for reaching the last floor.
-This is different from completion bonus as you keep this even if you duty fail on the last floor
+>Bonus for reaching the last floor (This is different from completion bonus as you keep this even if you duty fail on the last floor.):

 +`` If CurrentFloorNumber == 200 -> DutyClearFailed * 50 ``

->First boss of the run is worth 50 less.
+>First boss of the run is worth 50 less:

 -`` DutyClearFailed * 50 ``

->Floor 50 and 100 bosses are worth an additional 450.
+>Floor 50 and 100 bosses are worth an additional 450:

 +`` If FloorStartedOn == 1 -> DutyClearFailed * 450``

 +`` DutyClearFailed * 450``

->We currently apply a 'bandaid' score reduction on runs that start at floor 51
+>We currently apply a 'bandaid' score reduction on runs that start at floor 51:

 +`` If FloorStartedOn == 51 -> -2000``

->Similar to the floor 100 bandaid above we remove 500 per boss floor
+>Similar to the floor 100 bandaid above we remove 500 per boss floor:

 +``If FloorDifference + 1 == 200 -> -9500``

 +``If FloorDifference + 1 == 150 -> -7000``

->320k bonus for duty complete
+>320k bonus for duty complete:

 +`` If CurrentFLoorNumber == 200 -> DutyClearFailed * 3200 ``